+A.REGULAR_UPDATES

-- A.REGULAR_UPDATES - The network device firmware and software is assumed to be updated by an Administrator on a regular basis in response to the release of product updates due to known vulnerabilities. - A.ADMIN_CREDENTIALS_SECURE - The Administrator's credentials (private key) used to access the network device are protected by the platform on which they reside. - 45.
-The following assumption A.RESIDUAL_INFORMATION and A.NO_THRU_TRAFFIC_PROTECTION defined in [NDcPP] are not relevant to this TOE as they are addressed by additional requirements introduced through conformance to [FWcPP]. - A.CONNECTIONS
+The network device firmware and software is assumed to be updated by an Administrator on a regular basis in response to the release of product updates due to known vulnerabilities.

+A.ADMIN_CREDENTIALS_SECURE

+The Administrator's credentials (private key) used to access the network device are protected by the platform on which they reside.

+- 45. The assumptions A.RESIDUAL_INFORMATION and A.NO_THRU_TRAFFIC_PROTECTION defined in [NDcPP] are not relevant to this TOE as they are addressed by additional requirements introduced through conformance to [FWcPP]. - 46.
+The following assumption A.CONNECTIONS is introduced through compliance to [VPN_EP] and [IPS_EP].
+It is typically understood that an ST claiming exact compliance to a Protection Profile cannot introduce assumptions.
+However, that is on the understanding this limits applicability of the security functional requirements for the TOE, whereas this assumption is a clarification of how the manner in which the TOE is to be connected to distinct networks.

+47. A.CONNECTIONS